amygdala/tensorflow-workshop/workshop_sections/cnn_text_classification/README.md

 <a href="https://storage.googleapis.com/oscon-tf-workshop-materials/images/text-cnn-graph.png" target="_blank"><img src="https://storage.googleapis.com/oscon-tf-workshop-materials/images/text-cnn-graph.png" width="500"/></a>

-[** TBD:
-- Walk through how the graph is constructed at a high level.
-- Point out interesting tf ops (add code snippets to this readme?)
+We'll walk through the code and look at how the graph is constructed, and point out some of the TensorFlow ops of interest.
+Note the sections for the embedding layer, the convolution and max-pooling layers, and dropout.
+Note also the use of `tf.name_scope()`,  which allows hierarchical names for operations.

-- Walk through how the SummaryWriter is being used.
+We'll also take a look at how the SummaryWriter is being used-- this lets us track progress using TensorBoard.
-- **]

 ### Launch TensorBoard

 Once the training script has gone through its first checkpoint save, we can look at its progress in TensorBoard.

 In a separate terminal window, start up tensorboard.
-(Make sure that you've activated the conda environment in this new window).
+(Make sure that you've activated your conda environment in this new window).

 ```sh
 $ tensorboard --logdir=runs